oneonrootx/faiss-py/README.md

 # faiss-py

 This is a python implementation of [faiss](https://github.com/facebookresearch/faiss) for understanding the implementation of `faiss` without needing to understand C++.
+The only dependancy we will allow ourselves is numpy.

 From the faiss wiki: